Daryl Dixon: The Walking Dead: Daryl Dixon

+Season 1

 Following his departure from the Commonwealth, Daryl is captured under unknown circumstances by an enemy group and placed aboard a ship belonging to Pouvoir which is collecting live test subjects from around the world for their experimentation on walkers.
 In the Gulf of Cadiz, according to the ship's captain, Daryl manages to escape, instigate a mutiny and he flees overboard, but is stopped on the shore of France near Marseille.
 Daryl begins working his way across France seeking a way back to America.
 Following an encounter with a new walker variant dubbed "burners," Daryl has a run in with two thieves and two guerriers from Pouvoir, helping the thieves when the two men get rough with the young woman, Maribelle.
 During the fight, Maribelle kills one man, Michel Codron, something that she later pins on Daryl.
 Found by a nun named Isabelle, Daryl is taken to an abbey where his wounds are treated and Isabelle attempts to enlist Daryl's help to transport a young boy named Laurent to a community called the Nest up north as the nuns and the religious movement that they are a part of, the Union of Hope, believes that Laurent is destined to become the next Messiah who will lead humanity to a revival.
 Daryl refuses and leaves, but he comes back to help when Stephane Codron, Michel's vengeful older brother, launches an attack on the abbey, killing most of the nuns.
 After helping to fend off the attackers, Daryl agrees to take Isabelle, Sylvie and Laurent up north in exchange for help in reaching the still-active port of Le Havre which, unbeknownst to Daryl, is controlled by Pouvoir who are after Daryl for his escape and the trouble that he caused them.